 Throughout the year, management performs self-reviews and assesses the effectiveness and design of the documented primary controls.
 The Internal Controls team completes a quality assessment of selected reviews.
 As of November, 68 of the 97 primary controls have been assessed.
 If you remember, the Internal Controls focus is a SOX light focus throughout the organization.
 Citizens is not required to be SOX compliant.
 Still, the Audit Committee in 2014 made the decision to implement a process where we as an organization focus on the important controls throughout the organization.
 This process helps us to understand which controls would hurt the organization if they fail and provide assurances that these controls are managed appropriately throughout the organization.
-The results of the control self-assessments to date show that 60 of the controls that were reviewed were effective, and there were recommendations on three of these controls for design improvements, and five of the controls require to date.
+The results of the control self-assessments to date show that 60 of the controls that were reviewed were effective, and there were recommendations on three of these controls for design improvements, and five of the controls require re-design due to process changes.
+No material issues have been identified to date.